CYLaiMDPhD/MechaCar_Statistical_Analysis/README.md

 ![Del_2-1.png](/Images/Del_2-1.png)

-Figure 3 below show statistical summaries of the performance of suspension coils by lot.
+Figure 3 below shows statistical summaries of the performance of suspension coils by lot.
 Lot 3 has a high variance (170), well over the design specifications and should not be used in production.
 Lots 1 and 2 both had very low variance in comparison, indicting consistency in manufacturing.
-Use of lot 3 may increase risk of failure in the prototypes.
+Use of lot 3 may increase risk of failure in the prototypes, leading to production delays.

 **Figure 3: Performance (PSI) of Suspension Coils - Individual Lots**